jhpyle/docassemble/_docs/objects.md

 a kind of "staging area" for information before writing it to the SQL database.

-If an object is stored both in the interview answers and in Python, but then it changes inside the SQL server, then the next time the interview answers are retrieved, the attributes in the Python objects will be updated with the values in SQL.
+If an object is stored both in the interview answers and on the SQL server, and then the columns in the SQL record change, then the next time the interview answers are retrieved, the attributes in the Python objects will be updated with the values in SQL.

 However, if the item is deleted from SQL, then when the corresponding Python object is retrieved, it will become a "zombie" object.
 It will